Why should I get a home inspection?

 Should I be present for the inspection?

-It is preferred if you, the potential buyer, or future seller, are present for the inspection.
+It is preferred if you, the potential buyer (or future seller in the case of pre-listing inspections) are present for the inspection.
 Our home inspectors want to work together with you to evaluate the home and answer any questions that you may have during, or after, an inspection.

 I speak Spanish, do you have inspectors that speak Spanish?